thomasnordahl-dk/tester/docs/design-notes.md

 the definitions are opened up for extension in all aspects of applying the tests.

-## Minimum effort
+## Minimalistic
 The goal is to keep the definition and provided functionality at a minimum.
 This is in order to free up the developer to customize tests to the specific requirements of the package to test or the preferred way of making assertions.

-## Framework integration
+## Framework integration(?)
-Extensions or integration with common framework can be provided, but should always be placed in dedicated libraries defining that integration or extension.
+Extensions for applying tests to specific frameworks can be provided, but should always be placed in dedicated libraries defining that integration or extension.